1986 Porsche 928 S

 For 1986 (actually, 1986.5) the Porsche 928S represented a substantial improvement over its predecessor originally launched in 1977.
 The big news—and why this model is so appealing to collectors—was its new 5-liter, 32-valve V8 delivering 288 horsepower, a greater than 25% bump.
 Top speed for the automatic-transmission cars went up to 152 mph, with below-six-second 0-60 times, hence Czaba Csere's headline above.
 Retained were the car's “sharknose” styling and pop-up headlights, 3-door coupe layout, and exotic profile.
 “S” additions included integrated spoilers front and rear, and ABS braking.

 One of the best indications of the overall condition of this 928S can be found in the more than 130 photographs of every aspect of the car, inside and out, top and bottom.
 From the uniformity of the exterior paint to the remarkable condition of the blue-leather seating, this is a very appealing example.
 The addition of the Porsche “cup” wheels is one more plus.
 Another indication of condition can be found in the details of the car's recent maintenance and the related documentation.
 More than $5,000 in parts receipts over the past few years is only part of the story.
-The car received a top-end rebuild (with an estimated total value in excess of $10,000) with all hoses and gas lines replaced and intakes powder-coated.
+The car received a top-end rebuild (over $12,000 invested) with all hoses and gas lines replaced and intakes powder-coated.
 Brake rotors and pads were replaced (with stainless steel brake lines added) and the exhaust system was replaced.
 All this work, and more, was performed by the owner's son, a mechanic at a very high-end local shop.
 Timing belt and water pump were done in 2007.
 Only 3,000 miles have been driven since.
 Mechanically, the car is completely dialed in.
 Mileage-build of just 2,500 miles per-year speaks to owner care across all the car's 32 years.

 Knowledgeable Porsche 928 shoppers know both the appeal of these legendary sports cars, and the fast-appreciating value inherent in a well cared-for example.
 Add in this particularly appealing color combination, and, well, “appealing” is an understatement.
 Be sure to check out all the photos and video on our main website: Garage Kept Motors.
 Call if interested or e-mail with any questions.
 Thank you for looking.